Birch-san/kanji-thing/README.md

 # Acquiring
-Download this repository
+Download this repository.

-For example `git clone git@github.com:Birch-san/kanji-thing.git`
+For example `git clone git@github.com:Birch-san/kanji-thing.git`.

 # Installing
-Run `npm install` in my directory
+Run `npm install` in my directory.

-Also [download `kanjidic.gz`](http://ftp.monash.edu.au/pub/nihongo/kanjidic.gz) and put it into my directory
+Also [download `kanjidic.gz`](http://ftp.monash.edu.au/pub/nihongo/kanjidic.gz) and put it into my directory.

 # Running
-Invoke `node index.js` in my directory
+Invoke `node index.js` in my directory.

 Or install [Visual Studio Code](https://code.visualstudio.com/), view index.js and press F5.
 This will run with a debugger attached, you can stop on breakpoints and ask questions, etc.
 If you run with Visual Studio Code, check `Terminal.app` to see if your program's output is being directed there.

 # Output
-Produces a array of objects, with their Henshall index and kanji.
+Produces a array of objects (the first 1450 Henshall kanji), with their Henshall index and kanji.

 Something like this:
 ```js